Indigenous Australians and crime: Children in detention

 In 2019, the Australian Medical Association reported that around 600 children below the age of 14 are prisoners in youth detention each year, and 70 percent of them are Aboriginal or Islander children.
 Overall, Indigenous children are around 5 percent of the total youth population in Australia, but make up about 60 percent of the children in prisons.
 The Special Rapporteur on the Rights of Indigenous peoples from the United Nations Committee on the Rights of the Child had urged Australia to increase the age of criminal responsibility (10 years old in all states as of 2019), saying that children "should be detained only as a last resort, which is not the case today for Aboriginal and Torres Strait Islander children".

-In 2018 it was revealed that all the children in detention in the Northern Territory were Indigenous.
+In 2018, it was revealed that all 38 children in detention in the Northern Territory were Indigenous.

 In 2023, a 13-year-old Indigenous Australian boy spent 45 days in solitary confinement during a 60-day stint in custody according to a new report.
 The report also stated that the child spent 22 consecutive days in isolation.